asimpleidea/Libre/README.md

-# MAD18_24_lab1
+# Libre
-This is the first exercise for the MAD18 course on Politecnico di Torino.
-MArco was here
+Android application for all books lovers out there, focused on privacy and free sharing.